Binds a production device to application firmware

 If the testSuccess value is

-false, the failure is logged at the server and the DUT’s LED is turned on solid red to indicate failure.
+false, the failure is logged at the server, and server.bless() returns.
+The DUT’s LED is turned on solid red immediately to indicate failure.
 The blessing completion callback is still made, but with

 false passed as the callback’s argument.